FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 packages needed to install all the components of Robotics; the main tool to do this is the python script ``create_robotics_pkg`` found in the ``scripts`` folder.
-The following are all the option you can have with the tool:
+The following are all the options you can have with the tool:

-	- without option: this is the more completed distribution package because contains the rcm master agent and all the packages needed for the communication in fiware (firos, rcm_driver and robotics_msgs).
+	- without options: this is the more completed distribution package because contains the rcm master agent and all the packages needed for the communication in fiware (firos, rcm_driver and robotics_msgs).
 It creates ``robotics.zip``